-Additive theory begins with black.
-All six combined create white, as all the colors in light are present and absorbed.
-Primaries of red, green, blue (RGB) create secondaries of yellow, cyan, magenta.
+Additive RGB theory begins with black.
+No light, no color.
+All three combined create white, as all the colors in light are present and absorbed.
+To see a red apple, all other wavelengths are absorbed, reflecting only the red waves, allowing us to see it as red.
+Primaries of red, green, blue create secondaries of yellow, cyan, magenta.